-Mr N Zborowski is a Director and shareholder of Quintessential Places Pty Ltd (Quintessential).
-During the financial year, Quintessential has provided property development services to the Group on normal commercial terms and conditions.
-Total amount recognised during the financial year relating to these transactions were \$83,580.
+A Director, Mr A Ho, is a partner in the firm Anthony Ho & Associates.
+During the financial year, Anthony Ho & Associates provided secretarial related services to the Group on normal commercial terms and conditions.
+The total amount recognised during the financial year relating to these transactions was \$37,500.

-A Director, Mr A Ho, is a partner in the firm of Anthony Ho & Associates.
-During the financial year, Anthony Ho & Associates has provided secretarial related services to the Group on normal commercial terms and conditions.
-Total amount recognised during the financial year relating to these transactions were \$36,000.
+Mr B Young is a director and shareholder of Townshend Capital Pty Ltd (Townshend Capital).
+During the financial year, Townshend Capital provided corporate advisory services to the Group on normal commercial terms and conditions.
+The total amount recognised during the financial year relating to these transactions was \$95,772.

-Mr B Young is a Director and shareholder of Townshend Capital Pty Ltd (Townshend Capital).
-During the financial year, Townshend Capital has provided corporate advisory services to the Group on normal commercial terms and conditions.
-Total amount recognised during the financial year relating to these transactions were \$90,000.
-Mr Young is also a Director and shareholder of Goodrich Capital Pty Ltd (Goodrich) and Kingsfield Pty Ltd (Kingsfield).
-During the financial year, Goodrich and Kingsfield have both purchased properties from the Group on normal commercial terms and conditions.
-Total amount recognised during the financial year relating to these transactions were \$764,900.
+Mr Young is also a director and shareholder of Kingsfield Pty Ltd (Kingsfield).
+During the financial year, Kingsfield purchased properties from the Group on normal commercial terms and conditions.
+The total amount recognised during the financial year relating to these transactions was \$711,799.